-By understanding your customers needs, and analyzing your competition’s approach to filling those needs, a gap analysis can identify opportunity, help you to define marketing goals, and provide insight for your own strategic decision-making.
+By understanding your customers’ needs and analyzing your competition’s approach to filling those needs, a gap analysis can identify opportunities, help you to define marketing goals, and provide insight for your own strategic decision-making.

 Most customers have a mix of requirements, which can range from the very simple (“What is the absolute, rock bottom price I can buy this product for?”), but more typically are a more complex and personally weighted mix of those quantitative SODs as well as qualitative elements such as expedience (“How convenient is the location and how long will it take me to drive there?”) and experience (“Does this salesperson have the knowledge and skill to train me in the best ways to use the product?”).

-Home Depot recognized this with their own customer base and began an effort to market to women by training their staff to be friendlier and non-condescending and by offering in-store classes specifically designed to teach women home maintenance and repair skills.
+Home Depot recognized this with their own customer base.
+It began an effort to market to women by training their staff to be friendlier and non-condescending and offering in-store classes specifically designed to teach women home maintenance and repair skills.

-Pay close attention to what your customers are telling you and the signals in the marketplace and position your company to close gaps where you find them.
+Pay close attention to what your customers are telling you and the signals in the marketplace, and position your company to close gaps where you find them.